Virtual visit days

 How can I prepare?

-- There is no dress code for your virtual visit day and we do not require you to prepare for your group tutorial session.
+- There is no dress code for your virtual visit day.

 - We ask that you please download and set up your free Zoom account prior to the day, using the same email address you listed in your UCAS application form.